 There are three chips options in the nRF51 series :

-Common hardware and software architecture among the different chips and consistent peripheral addressing making it easy to work with.
+Common hardware and software architecture among the different chips and consistent peripheral addressing making these chips easy to work with.
 The core registers and registers for tasks, events, shorts and interrupts have equal offsets for all peripherals.
-Pe It has a rich ser f a rich analog and digital peripherals.

 - PPI ( Programmable Peripheral Interconnect ) : It allows different peripherals to interact with each other independent of the CPU .
 This saves power by minimizing processor active time and at the same time relaxes real time requirements for the processor.